Ergoregion instabilities in rotating two-dimensional Bose--Einstein condensates: new perspectives on the stability of quantized vortices: A charge 2 vortex in an infinite BEC

-\ch{In Fig.\ref{fig:time-evol} we summarize a numerical study of time-dependent BdG equations (\ref{eq:bogodegennes}) where such radiative boundary conditions are implemented by adding an effective absorption at large distances.
-A series of snapshots} of the evolution of a $m=2$ Gaussian perturbation (upper-left panel) incident on a $\ell=2$ vortex core are shown.
-After a transient in which the perturbation wavepacket is reflected by the vortex core and then propagates away from it (upper-right panel), the dynamics is characterized by the unstable core mode being amplified while maintaining a constant shape (bottom panels) \ch{with an excitation current propagating to infinity}.
-Compared to Fig.\ref{fig:S2M2}(c), the outgoing boundary conditions remove the interference-induced oscillations \ch{at large distance}, leaving only the exponential \ch{spatial} decay. \ch{The temporal growth of the core mode can be precisely fitted with an exponential law (not shown) of instability rate $\Im(\omega) \simeq 0.00242\,\mu/\hbar$, indicated by the horizontal line in Fig.\ref{fig:S2M2}(d) and in perfect agreement with the one found for the closed system in the $R\to \infty$ limit}. \ch{In analogy to the superradiant emission from population-inverted atoms, this instability can thus be understood in terms of the parametric emission of pairs of Bogoliubov quanta into a (propagating) collective BEC excitation and the (localized) core mode.} \ch{Our rigorous way of directly dealing with an infinite system confirms the conclusions of \cite{takeuchi2018doubly} and, furthermore, offers a physical understanding of the validity of their infinite-size-limit procedure.}
+In Figure \ref{fig:time-evol} we summarize a numerical study of the time-dependent BdG equations (\ref{eq:bogodegennes}) where such radiative boundary conditions are implemented by adding an effective absorption at large distances.
+A series of snapshots of the evolution of a perturbation in the $m=2$ channel in the presence of a $\ell=2$ vortex are shown, starting from a (arbitrarily chosen) real and Gaussian perturbation equally affecting the $u$ and $v$ components of the BdG spinor (upper-left panel).
+At early times (not shown) the perturbation splits in a pair of in- and out-going wavepackets the in-going one is then reflected by the vortex core and ends up propagating in the outwards direction as well, albeit with a strongly deformed shape because of the superluminal dispersion (upper-right panel).
+Eventually, the spatial shape of the perturbation is characterized at long times by an exponentially growing, negative-norm unstable core mode and a positive-norm excitation current propagating to infinity (bottom panels).
+Compared to Figure \ref{fig:S2M2}(c), the outgoing boundary conditions remove the interference-induced oscillations at large distance, leaving only the exponential spatial decay typical of unstable modes.
+The complex profile visible in the upper-right panel is a transient effect due to interference between the incident and the reflected wavepackets at the vortex core and disappears at late times as shown in the bottom row panels.

+The temporal growth of the core mode can be precisely fitted with an exponential law (not shown) of instability rate $\Im(\omega) \simeq 0.00242\,\mu/\hbar$, indicated by the horizontal line in Figure \ref{fig:S2M2}(d) and in perfect agreement with the rate found for the finite system in the $R\to \infty$ limit.
+As a conclusion of this Section, our rigorous way of directly dealing with an infinite system perfectly confirms the results of \cite{takeuchi2018doubly} and offers further understanding of the validity of their infinite-size-limit procedure.